DigiBP/DigiBP_Emmentaler/docs/process.md

 <tr><td>2</td><td>
 <pre>{
-    "toEmail": "alena.magliano@students.fhnw.ch",
+    "toEmail": "jasmin@schaltstelle.ch",
-    "fromEmail": "alena.magliano@students.fhnw.ch",
+    "fromEmail": requester,
-    "ccEmail": "alena.magliano@students.fhnw.ch",
+    "ccEmail": "a.magliano@hotmail.com",
-    "emailSubject": "This is a Test from Postman", "emailBody": "This is a Postman Test",
-    "emailBodyHTML": "This is a <b>Postman</b> Test" }</pre>
+    "emailSubject": "A new proposal is ready to review", "emailBody": "A new proposal was submitted in APEX and is ready to review!",
+    "emailBodyHTML": "A new proposal was submitted in APEX and is ready to review!"
+}</pre>
 </td></tr>